 These are some of submissions the museum team have received so far.
 How has it been for you?
 Scríobh Faoi! or Write about it!

 The advice people have offered in the letters is as welcome as it is useful and we will share all of these wonderful submissions to you on our website www.galwaycitymuseum.ie and on our social media platforms.
 We invite you to submit additional material including photos, newspaper clippings, drawings if you wish and remind you that there is no ‘right’ or ‘wrong’ way to write the letter and spelling or handwriting should not be a deterrent.

-Participants can submit their letters by post or by email up until and including Monday 1st March 2020.
-This deadline has been extended on account of the new lockdown.
+The March deadline has now passed and this project is officially closed.
+However, Galway City Museum are happy to add to the archive any additional letters submitted over the course of the ongoing lockdown.
 Handwritten or typed letters can be sent via post to “Dear Galway” Project, Galway City Museum, Spanish Parade, Galway, H91 CX5P.
 Scanned or typed letters can be emailed directly to firstname.lastname@example.org.
-Alternatively you can fill in our digital online version here.
+Alternatively participants can write and submit letters directly online by clicking here.

 Please title your letter “Dear Galway”.
 This project is open to all age groups and letters ‘as gaelige’ are most welcome too.
 All letters will form part of a digital archive to be made available for research purposes.
 A selection of the material submitted will also feature on the museum website and social media channels.
 The team at Galway City Museum look forward to hearing from many more Galwegians about their individual experiences.

 This initiative has been supported by Creative Ireland through Galway City Council.